-Elegant kimono, smooth white make-up, and that classic demure look — geisha are, by nature, charming.
-Actually seeing a geisha in Japan is uncommon, but it’s not impossible.
+Elegant kimono, intricate hair accessories, and striking white make-up — geisha are, by nature, charming.
+While actually seeing a geisha in Japan is uncommon, it is not impossible.
 And if you are going to see one, Kyoto is your best bet.
 Here’s our advice for how and where to see geisha (or geiko, rather) and maiko in Kyoto.

-Just as the eponymous tower is associated with Tokyo, so are geisha (or geiko) associated with Kyoto, Japan’s ancient capital.
-They are one of the most sought-after sights, to the point that “no photography” and “no trespassing” signs are now scattered throughout Gion’s private streets, where geisha live and work.
+Geisha (or geiko) are an iconic feature of Kyoto.
+They have become one of the most sought-after sights, to the point that “no photography” and “no trespassing” signs are now common on Gion’s private streets, where geisha live and work.

-Nowadays, one of the best ways to see a geisha is to book one of the many experiences available throughout the city.
-Luckily for you, we’ve done the legwork and put together a guide to the best geisha experiences in Kyoto — with some suggestions for other ways to see them.
+One of the best ways to see a geisha is to book one of the experiences available for visitors — like this private dinner with a geisha in Higashiyama.

 Suggested Activity

-Known as geiko in Kyoto, geisha are high-class, greatly respected entertainers.
+Known as geiko in Kyoto, geisha are highly-respected, high-class entertainers.
 They have trained for years in traditional instruments, dance, parlor games, conversation, flower arranging, and more.
-They attend dinners and gatherings at ryōtei (exclusive traditional restaurants) and ochaya (teahouses) and entertain guests with their skills.
-Around 100 fully-fledged geiko and a similar number of maiko are thought to be in Kyoto today.
+They attend dinners and gatherings at ryōtei (exclusive traditional restaurants) and ochaya (teahouses) where entertain guests with their skills.
+Around 100 fully-fledged geiko and 50 or so maiko are believed to be active in Kyoto today, across its five districts.

 Geisha, geiko, and maiko: What’s the difference?